ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 If you don't change the password soon enough, the account will be locked.

-You'll notice that for single-user systems like laptops, there is no need to change a password simply because it is older than a certain number of days.
+For single-user systems like laptops, you don't have to change a password simply because it is old.
 The reason is that time-expiry of passwords is an "[...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date)".
-But on sensitive or multi-user systems, or for administrators or developers, you must still change passwords at regular intervals.
+But you must still change passwords at regular intervals:

+- on sensitive or multi-user systems
+- if you are an administrator or developer

 <a id="password-managers"></a>

 #### Password managers

 These are tools that help you create, use, and manage your passwords.
 A useful overview is available [here][ncscpwm].
-Additional information for system administrators or developers is available [here][ncschelpingendusers].
+Extra guidance for system administrators or developers is available [here][ncschelpingendusers].

-For example, the password manager used by development teams within MOJ Digital &amp; Technology is `RatticDB`.
-Other popular password managers include [`LastPass`](https://lastpass.com/) and [1Password](https://1password.com/).
+For example, development teams in MOJ Digital &amp; Technology use `RatticDB`.
+Other popular password managers include [`LastPass`](https://lastpass.com/) and [`1Password`](https://1password.com/).

 ### System administrators or developers